docsforadobe/premiere-plugin-guide/docs/exporters/suites.md

 ### GetSoundRollString()

-Retrieves a string representing the “sound roll” state of the source track item, at the specified time.
+Retrieves a string representing the "sound roll" state of the source track item, at the specified time.

 ```cpp
 prSuiteError(*GetSoundRollString)(